knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Avoid requiring users to log in with a username and password.

 	* If a password cannot be avoided, show it in plain text with an option to obscure it[^20] and provide an automated way for users to reset their own passwords.

+1. Keep sites up-to-date and relevant, and plan *how* you’ll do this on an ongoing basis.

 1. Document everything you do at every step and use version control software for every piece.